PSE Composite Index

-The PSE Composite Index, or the PSEi (since April 3, 2006, previously as PHISIX), is the Philippine main stock market index, consisting 30 of the largest companies traded in the Philippine Stock Exchange (PSE).
+The PSE Composite Index, or the PSEi (since April 3, 2006, previously as PHISIX), is the Philippine main stock market index, consisting of 30 of the largest companies traded in the Philippine Stock Exchange (PSE).
 This is in contrast to the broader PSE All Shares Index which is an index of all stocks traded in the PSE.

 The base level of the PSEi was pegged at 1,022.045 points, according to the close of the index on February 28, 1990.
 The highest closing value was 9,058.62 on Monday, January 29, 2018.
 The highest intraday value was recorded at that same day at 9,078.37.

 It is the PSE's primary benchmark equity index and is seen as an indicator of the general state of the Philippine business climate, although there is evidence the index may not be a reliable indicator of the state of the broader Philippine economy.